api-platform/website/src/pages/con/2021/code-of-conduct.md

 You can make a personal report by:
 - Contacting a **staff member**, identified by staff badges, buttons or shirts
 - Emailing us: <events@les-tilleuls.coop>
-- Calling us: We’ll publish a phone number that is staffed during main conference hours
+- **Calling us**: We’ll publish a phone number that is staffed during main conference hours